 #AX372, in the collection of the Milwaukee Public Museum

-These numbers tell us that there were at least 372 Daytons built and sold, and that the serial number prefix might indicate the color of the machine, as Bill Wahl’s BN one is the only known black crinkle paint version to survive.
+These numbers tell us that there were at least 372 Daytons built and sold, and that the serial number prefix might indicate the color of the machine, as Bill Wahl’s BN one is one of the only known black crinkle paint versions to survive.
 The AX versions are all “Battleship Grey” usually with blue pinstriping.
 The Milwaukee Museum examples look black in the museums photos, but I suspect that’s an artifact of the high-contrast B&W photos as they are clearly flat-painted and have the pinstriping.